The prior dependence of the DESI results: Introduction

 The recent DESI paper \cite{DESI:2024mwx} found the remarkable result that $\Lambda$CDM is disfavored with respect to a cosmology with dark energy equation of state parameterized as $w(z)=w_0+w_a z/(1+z)$ \cite{2003PhRvL..90i1301L, 2001IJMPD..10..213C}.
 A model comparison with the Bayes' ratio finds that the evidence in favor of $w_0w_a$CDM ranges from ``weak" to ``moderate" in Jeffreys' scale language.
 This result has already generated a heated discussion concerning theoretical and data-analysis aspects.

 It is well known that Bayes' ratio depends on the chosen prior.
 In many fields of research, this might not be a serious problem since priors are often based on sound physical or logical grounds.
 Cosmology, however, often deals with models that can hardly be tested locally and, therefore, receive little guidance from established physics.
 Several popular parametrizations of the dark energy equation of state, like $w_0,w_a$, are primary examples of this, being introduced on a purely phenomenological basis.
-As a consequence, the $w_0,w_a$ prior is essentially unconstrained, at least at the lower limit.
+For instance, Planck18 (P18) \cite{Planck:2018vyg} and the Dark Energy Survey (DES) \cite{DES:2024tys} adopt different priors for $w_{0}$ and $w_{a}$.
+P18 uses flat priors of $[-3, 1]$ for $w_{0}$ and $[-5, 5]$ for $w_{a}$, while DES uses $[-10, 5]$ and $[-20, 10]$ for $w_{0}$ and $w_{a}$, respectively.
+As a consequence, the $w_0,w_a$ priors are largely arbitrary, at least at the lower limit.

 In this short contribution, we put on a quantitative basis the dependence of DESI results on the prior, already briefly mentioned in their paper.
 We find that extending the lower bound on $w_0,w_a$ from $-3$ to $-4.6$ and $-5$, respectively, tilts the evidence of DESI+CMB+PantheonPlus in favor of $\Lambda$CDM.
 The other SN datasets require larger but not unreasonable values to favor $\Lambda$CDM.